aemooooon/docker-lab10.2/README.md

 We are going to create a simple service using a Python/Flask application in one container and an Nginx reverse proxy server in a second container.
 Then create a Docker network to connect the two containers.

 ### Create a Flask Application Container
-1. Make a directory 'flaskapp' to server as a build contenxt for the Python/Flask application image.
+1. Make a directory 'flaskapp' to server as a build context for the Python/Flask application image.
 In that directory, create a dockerfile with the following contents:
 ```bash
 FROM ubuntu:16.04
 LABEL updated_on="2019-10-18 09:00"